Negotiations between Iran and the US over Tehran's nuclear program return to secluded Oman

 On Monday, Israel's military conducted drills preparing for possible new Iranian missile attacks, the country's public broadcaster KAN reported.

-“Our security services are on high alert given past instances of attempted sabotage and assassination operations designed to provoke a legitimate response,” Araghchi wrote Wednesday on X.
+“Our security services are on high alert given past instances of attempted sabotage and assassination operations designed to provoke a legitimate response,” Araghchi wrote on Wednesday in a post on X.

 The Associated Press receives support for nuclear security coverage from the Carnegie Corporation of New York and Outrider Foundation.
 The AP is solely responsible for all content.